wbalmer/petitRADTRANS/docs/content/adding_opacities.rst

                          file_extension,
                          molmass,
                          wavelength_file,
-                         wavenumbers_petitradtrans,
+                         wavenumbers_petitradtrans_line_by_line,
                          save_line_by_line,
                          rebin,
                          selection):

         ...

-        return opacities, opacities_line_by_line, wavenumbers, pressure, temperature
+        return cross_sections, cross_sections_line_by_line, wavenumbers, pressure, temperature

-Not all the input arguments need to be used.
+Note that the input must be exactly as shown here, even if not all arguments are used in the function.
 For the outputs, take care of the following:

-- ``opacities`` must be in cm2/molecule.
+- ``cross_sections`` must be in cm2/molecule.
-- ``opacities_line_by_line`` must be in cm2/molecule, and interpolated to ``wavenumbers_petitradtrans``.
+- ``cross_sections_line_by_line`` must be in cm2/molecule, and interpolated to ``wavenumbers_petitradtrans_line_by_line``.
 - ``wavenumbers`` must be the wavenumbers corresponding to ``opacities``, in cm-1.
 - ``pressure`` must be in bar.
 - ``temperature`` must be in K.

 Ideally, ``my_load_function`` must be applied to one file containing the opacities at one pressure and one temperature.
 The ``format2petitradtrans`` function will take care of fetching the files in ``opacities_directory`` with the ``opacity_files_extension`` extension (see below).

+.. important:: The opacities, opacities_line_by_line and wavenumbers must be returned in increasing wavenumber order!

 You can then proceed to the conversion as follows: